Crooked River Light: History

 The Crooked River Lighthouse, built in 1895, replaced three lighthouses on Dog Island that over the years were destroyed by storms.
 The tower was fitted with a 4th Order, bivalve Fresnel lens constructed in Paris, France in 1894.
 The lightstation grounds originally included a house for both the Keeper and the Assistant Keeper, and several outbuildings.
 At first the lighthouse was painted solid dark red except for the black lantern room.
 Later (at the end of 1901) the lower half was painted white to offset it from the surrounding pine forest.
 This is the same daymark seen on the lighthouse today - the lower half white, the upper half red and a black lantern room.
 After being electrified in 1933, the lighthouse was automated and unmanned in 1952.
 In 1964 the two houses and all outbuildings were sold and removed from the site.
 The original 4th Order lens was removed by the Coast Guard in 1976, due to mercury leakage in the float container.
 The lens was replaced by a modern optic and this beacon remained in operation until the lighthouse was decommissioned in 1995.

 In 1999 the Carrabelle Lighthouse Association was formed to restore, preserve, and open the lighthouse to the public.
-This goal was achieved between 2007-2009.
+This goal was achieved between 2007 and 2009.
 An acrylic replica of the original glass Fresnel lens was installed and the lighthouse serves as an aid to navigation once again.
 In 2020, the original 4th Order Fresnel lens was returned to the Crooked River Lighthouse and is on display in the Keeper's House Museum.